-In the first month, you make $100 in purchases.
+Let's say in the first month, you make $100 in purchases.
 You would have $900 of available credit left for other purchases.
 You can either pay your entire balance of $100, you can make the minimum payment specified on your billing statement, or you can pay an amount in between the minimum payment and your full balance.
 Let's say you choose to make the minimum payment of $25 and your balance goes down to $75 and your available credit goes up to $925.

-You start month two, with a $75 and $925 of available credit.
+You start month two with $75 and $925 of available credit.
 You're charged $10 in finance charges because you didn't pay your balance in full last month.
 You make another $100 in purchases, bringing your balance to $185 (the previous balance + interest + your new payments) and your available credit is $815.
 Again, you have the choice of paying the balance in full or making the minimum payment.
 You choose to pay in full this time.
 You pay the entire balance of $185, bringing your balance to $0 and your available credit back to $1,000 to start month three.

 Nonrevolving Credit Defined

-When you initially borrow the money, you agree to an interest rate and a fixed repayment schedule.
-You must make payments each month to pay off the loan according to the agreement.
+When you initially borrow the money, you agree to an interest rate and a fixed repayment schedule, usually with monthly payments.
 Depending on your loan agreement, there may be a penalty for paying off your balance ahead of schedule.

 Nonrevolving credit products often have a lower interest rate compared to revolving credit.
 This stems from the lower risk associated with nonrevolving credit products, which are often tied to collateral that the lender can seize if you default on payments.
 For example, your mortgage is tied to real estate that the lender can foreclose if you fall behind on your loan payments.

 Revolving vs. Nonrevolving Credit

 While nonrevolving credit often has a lower interest rate and predictable payment schedule, it doesn't have the flexibility of revolving credit.
 You can use revolving credit for a variety of purchases as long as you stick to the credit card terms.